Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 When you swaddle an overtired baby, it keeps them from jolting awake when they move their arms and legs, helping them stay asleep for longer.

 Initially, your baby might fight being swaddled, but they’d quickly adjust and begin to enjoy being swaddled.

-Note: Please use a light, soft material to wrap your baby and do not wrap them too tightly to avoid discomfort.
+Note: Please use a light, soft material to wrap your baby, and to avoid discomfort, do not wrap them too tightly.

 Method 3: White Noise

 White noise is an indistinct background hum.
 It helps to mask other disturbing sounds that might disrupt your baby’s sleep.
 It is worth considering using a white noise machine for your baby.